What is Business Intelligence (BI)?

-That said, business intelligence (data) is a newer concept.
+That said, business analytics (or business intelligence) is a newer concept.
 In fact, “Ninety percent of the data that exists today was created in the last two years alone.”2 So, just like any new technological advancement, businesses must learn how to adjust and utilize it to their benefit.
 Question is, how can your business leverage this overwhelming amount of data to gain insight to make important decisions?

 Take a second to imagine, instead of basing your business decisions on gut-feelings, instincts and assumptions -- you had concrete facts, data and research to back-up your decisions and help ensure success.
 Since it is often difficult to fully understand what is happening in each aspect of the business, BI is used to help you see the bigger picture.

 How can it help your organization?

 - BI can provide information on how to improve your customer service, help you deliver on promises and allow you to build long term customer relationships.
 Having strategies in place to accomplish these things is good, but BI allows you to personalize these strategies.

 - BI prevents bottlenecking and problems in the fragile market by providing forecasts that can help you make good decisions at the right time, like purchases or hires.

 - BI helps your employees be more effective and get the job done right, the first time.
 This means you can empower your employees, which boosts productivity.
 Furthermore, it doesn’t require any programming knowledge and is easy to figure out, which cuts down training costs.3